Tiamat-Tech/elements/README.md

 See [this CodeSandbox example](https://codesandbox.io/s/candycodeelements-demo-60m25?file=/src/app.js) for a quick demonstration of how several different custom &lt;Carousel&gt; components—each having their own unique appearance and behavior—can be assembled using the same set of atomic components from this library.

 Note that peer dependencies are not bundled with this library and must be installed separately.
-This library is intended for use in React projects that already have `react-spring` and related packages installed for other purposes.
+This prevents having multiple versions of the same dependency installed for projects that already have `react-spring` and related packages installed for other purposes.

 Feel free to [join us on Discord](https://discord.candycode.xyz/) for assistance and please [star this project on GitHub](https://github.com/cndycd/elements) if you enjoy using it.
 Thanks! 🥰